last-voice/mounty/README.md

 You're in a flight zone and didn't deactivate flying via _don't fly mode_?
 Spread your wings or start your engines and up, up, up it goes with your favorite __fly mount__.

-So sad you can't fly and even harder that you're swimming in cold water, but at least now you will summon your __water mount__ to get back to the beaches asap.
+So sad you can't fly and even harder that you're swimming in cold water, but at least now you will summon your __water mount__ to get back to the beach asap.

-All done and all the above didn't come true: Now it's time to get back to where it all started by climbing on the back of these good old __ground mounts__ and take your ride to all five horizons.
+None of the above did come true: Now it's time to get back to where it all started by climbing on the back of these good old __ground mounts__ and take your ride to all five horizons.

 Magic done.
 By __Mounty #TLV__.